subv3rsiv3/website/_posts/2025-09-23-car-giant-stellantis-confirms-data-breach-after-third-party-hit-by-cyberattack.md

 ---
 layout: single
 title: Car giant Stellantis confirms data breach after third-party hit by cyberattack
-date: '2025-09-23 10:00:54 '
+date: '2025-09-23 10:00:54
-excerpt: Stellantis, the massive automaker behind brands like Jeep and Dodge, has admitted to a data breach that hit a third-party platform handling its North American customer services—blame it on the notorious ShinyHunters group, who's been on a r
+excerpt: Stellantis, the massive automaker behind brands like Jeep and Dodge, has admitted to a data breach that hit a third-party platform handling its North American customer services—blame it on the notorious ShinyHunters group
 seo_title: Car giant Stellantis confirms data breach after third-party hit by cyberattack
 seo_description: Stellantis, the massive automaker behind brands like Jeep and Dodge, has admitted to a data breach that hit a third-party platform handling its North Ameri
 categories: